-- The Aquatics program invite students to get involved in the hands-on training and study of fisheries in both freshwater and saltwater tanks.
-This program will prepare and inspire students towards career opportunities in marine biology, oceanography, ecology, and other marine-based careers.
-Recently, Corgan designed an aquatics program to consists of a dedicated aquatic laboratory in between two aquatic classrooms.
-The laboratory has 44 tanks with tops, lights, filters, heaters, pumps and filtrations systems.
-Custom built aquarium stands, and shelves were installed to support the fish tanks, accessories and equipment.
+- The Aquatics program invites students to get involved in the hands-on training and study of fisheries in both freshwater and saltwater tanks.
+This program will prepare and inspire students toward career opportunities in marine biology, oceanography, ecology, and other marine-based careers.
+Recently, Corgan designed an aquatics program to consist of a dedicated aquatic laboratory in between two aquatic classrooms.
+The laboratory has 44 tanks with tops, lights, filters, heaters, pumps, and filtrations systems.
+Custom-built aquarium stands, and shelves were installed to support the fish tanks, accessories, and equipment.
 In addition, two large utility sinks and workbench areas as well as a full-size refrigerator were included in the laboratory.
-Special exhaust and ventilation was provided as well as concrete polished floors and ceramic tile walls for ease of cleaning.
+Special exhaust and ventilation were provided as well as concrete polished floors and ceramic tile walls for ease of cleaning.

-- The Robotics program offers students an introduction into computer science, technology, engineering, and mathematics that will open the doors to career opportunities in aviation and space.
-These labs are equipped with state-of-the-art equipment and technology to aid the student in the design and programming necessary to create robots to perform gymnastics and dance maneuvers, use sensors, travel varying distances and adjust speed.
+- The Robotics program offers students an introduction to computer science, technology, engineering, and mathematics that will open the doors to career opportunities in aviation and space.
+These labs are equipped with state-of-the-art equipment and technology to aid the student in the design and programming necessary to create robots to perform gymnastics and dance maneuvers, use sensors, travel varying distances, and adjust speed.

 Over the years, Corgan has worked with numerous schools on designing CTE spaces of all kinds to better prepare their students for the future.
 These spaces help students gain practical skills, advanced knowledge of these specializations, and provide a better understanding of the career options out there today.